sifive/wit/share/doc/wit/tutorial.md

 cat wit-lock.json
 ```

-You will notice that while the the workspace file contains information about `foo`,
+You will notice that while the workspace file contains information about `foo`,
 the lock file remains empty.
 This is because we have not yet run `wit update`.
 The workspace file reflects the high-level, desired objectives of the user.
-In constrast, the lock file contains the resolved state of the workspace.
+In contrast, the lock file contains the resolved state of the workspace.
 When packages depend on one another, only the user-specified ones are listed in
 the `wit-workspace.json`.
 `wit-lock.json` will contain packages pulled in as dependencies and transitive